How to Begin

 Fill in a family chart— you, your parents, grandparents…

-Add birth, marriage, & death dates and places.
+Add birth, marriage, and death dates and places.
 Estimate dates, or years if you are unsure.

 Talk to relatives and take notes.
-You are looking for names, when & where births, marriages, deaths & burials took place, religion, occupations & family stories.
+You are looking for names, when and where births, marriages, deaths and burials took place, religion, occupations and family stories.
 Did ancestors become citizens, when did they come to U.S., where exactly did they come from and why did they leave.

 Locate ancestors in the 1930 census then 1920,1910…note ages, place of birth…

-·Heritage Quest available through the library from home.
-Provides access to most US census records.
+- Heritage Quest is available through the library and provides access to most US census records.
 (Only household heads indexed)

-·www.google.com use google to locate records for a specific locality.
-Example: google “wood county ohio genealogy”
+You can also use Google to locate records for a specific locality, for example: google “wood county ohio genealogy”

 LOCAL LIBRARIES ARCHIVES & COURTS

-Libraries often have local obituaries, county histories, & local census records.
-Local Courts and Archives may have birth, death, & marriage records as well as wills
+Libraries often have local obituaries, county histories, and local census records.
+Local Courts and Archives may have birth, death, and marriage records as well as wills.

 The United States took a census every 10 years beginning in 1790.
 The most recent census available is 1940.
 Beginning in 1850 every member of the household was listed, prior to that, you will find only head of household.
 Other census records include state, agriculture, slave and mortality schedules.
 Along with the summary, make sure to look at the actual record for additional information on the family as well as neighbors who often are relatives.